 - 1. Review and implement recommendations within the Employment Lands Needs Study, including the extension of servicing to industrial lands and upgrades to treatment capacities - 2.
 Continue collaborating with the Ontario Food Cluster and join the Southwestern Ontario Marketing Alliance to generate leads of prospective new investments in Middlesex County and respond to them efficiently - 3.
 Create a network of innovative companies involved in applied agriculture technology and agri-food processing to stay current with technologies and trends and to position Middlesex County as a destination for related thought leaders and influencers

-Industry Cluster Impacts

-Technology-based Food Production, Agriculture Technology, Advanced Manufacturing, Education
+Industry Cluster Impacts Retention vs. Attraction Technology-based Food Production, Agriculture Technology, Advanced Manufacturing, Education Largely Attraction, but also Retention